asdacap/brainbuff/README.md

 Objective
 ===========

-- Solve one competitive programming question per day, regardless of difficulty.
+- Solve one competitive programming question per week, regardless of difficulty.
 - No C++/Java